7ched7/trakd/README.md

 <summary>status</summary>

 - **`$ trakd status`**
-Provide information about server and status of tracked processes
+Provide information about the server and the status of tracked processes

 > **Example output**
 ```sh